 1. Pack as little as possible

 Kids are everywhere, no matter what city, state, or country you visit.
 Do you know what that means?
 If you realize you need more baby wipes, diapers, or food pouches, you can always snag it at your destination.
 The same goes for your baby gear.

-If you need to use your toddler car seat for the airplane (it’s not required for children under two years of age, but that may be changing soon), there is an easy to attach mechanism that will strap your child’s car seat to your rolling carry-on suitcase so you don’t have to carry it around (and yes the baby can still stay in the seat!)
+If you need to use your toddler car seat for the airplane, there is an easy to attach mechanism that will strap your child's car seat to your rolling carry-on suitcase so you don't have to carry it around (and the baby can still stay in the chair!)
 You need all the extra hands you can get.

-Most plane bathrooms are the size of a broom closet and flight attendants CANNOT grant access to their food prep area for you to rinse your child’s unsanitary explosion.
-I’m sure you can understand.
+Most plane bathrooms are the size of a broom closet, and flight attendants cannot grant access to their food prep area to rinse your child's unsanitary explosion.
+I'm sure you can understand.

 2. Don't vaccinate and travel

 Like you really want to deal with explosion diapers, fevers, and extra crankiness on your day of travel.
 Babies and toddlers are forever getting shots.
-Make sure you book vaccinations at least one week prior to upcoming travels to avoid potential issues.
+Make sure you book vaccinations at least one week before upcoming trips to avoid potential issues.